twdoor/simple-cards-v-2/README.md

 You can give it a name.

 #### CardDeckManager
 Takes a card deck and converts the resources into card instances.
 It is split in to nodes: draw pile and discard pile.
 Has basic functions like draw, discard, and shuffle.

 #### CardHand
 Container node used to arrange cards in a specific shape.
+The shapes implemented with the use of the CardHandShape resource.
+You can use the provided shapes or create your own.
-The shapes implemented for now are:
+The provided shapes are:
 - Arc
 - Line

 Use the add and remove card functions to manage the cards in the hand.

 The handle_clicked_card function also connects to the card_clicked signals of all the cards in the hand.
 Overwrite it to implement your own functionality.

+### CardSlot
+Control node used to store one card.
+You can add cards to the slot, swap cards between two slots and create custom actions simmilar to the card hand.
+Moving card from hand to slot is possible but the inverse is not implemented yet.

 ### Example